dfinity/portal/docs/developer-docs/gas-cost.md

 ## Units and fiat value

 The price of cycles is fixed against the price of [XDR](/docs/current/references/glossary#xdr), where **1 trillion cycles equals 1 XDR**.
-As of December 18, 2023, the exchange rate for 1 XDR = $1.336610, which is used on this page.
-The exchange rate for USD/XDR may vary, and it will impact the conversion rate.
-You can view XDR exchange rates [here](https://www.imf.org/external/np/fin/data/rms_sdrv.aspx).
+As of December 18, 2023, the exchange rate for 1 XDR = $1.336610.
+The exchange rate for USD/XDR may vary.
+Learn more about [XDR exchange rates](https://www.imf.org/external/np/fin/data/rms_sdrv.aspx).

-This documentation will use the following units to measure and calculate the number of cycles and their associated fiat value:
+This documentation will use the following units:

 | Abbreviation  | Name      | In numbers   | Cycles XDR value  | Cycles USD value |
 |-------------- | --------- | ------------ | ----------------- | ---------------- |